 A botnet is a number of computers set up to forward information (like spam and viruses) to other computers.
 In the past, botnets were set up to take email and password credentials, which were very useful to spammers.
 However, with the emergence and advancements in technology, botnets are collecting more data from computers such as name, address, age, financial information, online activity and more.
 They will then gather your information and sell the data to others.
 Personal data can be bought and sold by a number of companies and businesses, which is how spammers can obtain so many email addresses.
 These advanced botnets pose a considerable security risk making personal information extremely vulnerable.

 With the upward progression in technology, the presence of hackers and other cybersecurity threats are also on the rise.
 With increased awareness and knowledge of technology, from consumers and hackers alike, the risks for cyber fraud are heightened.
 In order for individuals and corporations to protect their information online, it is important for security precautions to be taken to protect against cybersecurity breaches.
-An online Master’s in Cybersecurity from Utica College offers students advanced knowledge and hands-on experience in intelligence, critical infrastructures, and investigative principles as they relate to cybercrime in today’s digital age.
+An online Master’s in Cybersecurity from Utica University offers students advanced knowledge and hands-on experience in intelligence, critical infrastructures, and investigative principles as they relate to cybercrime in today’s digital age.